-What does the food you eat have to do with how your brain functions?
-Turns out an awful lot.
-While we’ve always known that what we eat affects our bodies and how we look, scientists are also learning more and more that what we eat takes a toll on our brains.
-Yes, brain foods matter (especially for our gray matter).
+While we’ve always known that what we eat affects our bodies and how we look, scientists continue to uncover evidence that what we eat plays a huge role in the health of our brains.
+Yes, when it comes to staying mentally sharp and focused, eating plenty of brain foods matters, especially for our gray matter.

-These little chemicals prompt the immune system to kick in and fight back against the stress through inflammation, as though stress is an infection.
 While inflammation helps protect us against illnesses and repairs the body when you do something like cut yourself, chronic inflammation is a different animal.
-It’s been linked to autoimmune diseases like multiple sclerosis, anxiety, high blood pressure and more.
-(2)
+It’s been linked to a number of mental/cognitive conditions, including dementia, cognitive impairment and Alzheimer’s disease.

-This fruit is one of the healthiest ones you can consume and one of my all-time favorites.
-While avocados often get a bad rep because of their high fat content, it’s important to note that these green powerhouses are packed with monosaturated fats or the “good” kind, keeping blood sugar levels steady and your skin glowing.
+While avocados often get a bad rep because of their high fat content, it’s important to note that these green powerhouses are packed with monounsaturated fats or the “good” kind, which have been shown to lower rates of cognitive decline and keep blood sugar levels steady.

-Containing both vitamin K and folate, avocados help prevent blood clots in the brain (protecting against stroke) as well as help improve cognitive function, especially both memory and concentration.
+Containing both vitamin K and folate, avocados help prevent blood clots in the brain (protecting against stroke), as well as help improve brain functions related to memory and concentration.

 They’re also rich in vitamin B and vitamin C, which aren’t stored in your body and need to be replenished daily.
 Plus, they have the highest protein and lowest sugar content of any fruit.
 Not too shabby!